alexmilowski/data-science/activities/common-crawl/README.md

 ### Configure mrjob ###

-Setup your environment:
+First you need to configure mrjob to access your AWS account:

+   1. Edit the mrjob.conf
+   2. Locate the `#aws_access_key_id:` and `#aws_secret_access_key:` lines.
-   1. Edit the mrjob.conf and add your AWS access key and secret.
+   3. Remove the hash (#) and add your AWS key and secret after the colon (:).
+You should have these from previously creating the user.

-   2. Package the library: tar cfz mrcc.tar.gz mrcc.py
-   3. Create an S3 bucket for the output.
+Second, you need to create an output bucket on S3:

+   1. Go to https://aws.amazon.com/ in your browser.
+   2. Click on the 'S3' service link.
+   3. Click on the 'Create Bucket' button.
+   4. Enter a name and hit create.

+Keep in mind that the bucket name is unique to all of Amazon.
+If you use some common name, it is likely to clash with other users.
+One suggestion is to use a common prefix (e.g. a domain name) for all your bucket names.

-To run the tag count on one input:
+To run the tag count on EMR for one input, do the following:

-    python tag_counter.py -r emr --conf-path mrjob.conf --python-archive mrcc.py.tar.gz --no-output --output-dir s3://{yourbucket}/cc-test input/test-1.warc
+    time python tag_counter.py -r emr --conf-path mrjob.conf --python-archive mrcc.py.tar.gz --no-output --output-dir s3://{your-bucket-name}/cc-test-1 --source s3 input/test-1.warc

+m1.medium 14m22s
+m1.large  10m45s

 # Discussion Questions #